nerves-project/erlinit/README.md

     -v, --verbose
         Enable verbose prints

+    --warn-unused-tty
+        Print a message on ttys receiving kernel logs, but not an Erlang console

 ## Rebooting or hanging when the Erlang VM exits

 When you're developing your app, it is useful to hang the platform when something bad